robert2100-08-16/InterplanetaryLab/README.md

 [Deutsch](#interplanetarylab) | **English**

 **Open concepts and source code for modular and sustainable spaceflight**
 Welcome to InterplanetaryLab!
-This repository aims to gather ideas, analyses, and startup concepts related to interplanetary spaceflight.
+This repository gathers ideas, analyses, and startup concepts related to interplanetary spaceflight.
 In addition to detailed texts and graphics (licensed under CC-BY-4.0), you’ll also find code and tools (licensed under the MIT License).

 ## Table of Contents